guettli/intranets/README.md

 The default should be: Everybody can create/update/delete pages.
 Only a few pages should be restricted.

+# Delete/Undelete

+If you delete a page, you should be able to undelete it.

+This is no possible in Confluence.
+Deleting a page is not allowed for most users.
+And undelete is not possible, too.
+You need to be space-admin to undelete the page you deleted.

 # Avoid Spaces

 Most Wiki systems allow you to create several spaces.
 This sounds feasible in the beginning.